 - 3 to 4 ounces mixed herbs, minced (The original recipe called for 1/2 cup flat leaf parsley, which is about 1 ounce.
 I usually use frozen, pre-chopped herbs.
 Last time I used 2 ounces of dill, 1 ounce of parsley, and 1/2 ounce of chives.)

-- 8 large eggs (totals 400g out of shell), lightly beaten
+- 8 large or 7 extra-large eggs (eggs should total 400g out of shell), lightly beaten

 If you can, start quite a bit ahead of time, so that the quinoa and spinach have time to cool down.
 Otherwise the batter is very loose and hard to shape.
 Or use muffin tins, in which case it matters less because the muffin tins hold the shape.

 - Cook your quinoa.
-In a 1- to 2-quart pot with a tight-fitting lid, combine one cup of quinoa with 1.5 cups of water and 1/4 tsp. of salt.
+In a 1- to 2-quart pot with a tight-fitting lid, combine one cup of quinoa with 1.5 cups of water and salt (1/4 tsp. for low-salt or 1/2 tsp. for higher salt).
 Bring to a boil, then turn the heat as low as it will go, cover, and cook for 15 minutes.
-Turn off heat but leave the lid on, in order to let the grains steam for at least 10 minutes.
+Turn off heat but leave the lid on, letting the grains steam for 10 minutes.
 Remove lid and transfer quinoa to a very large bowl.
 Let cool.

-- Saute your onions in 2 to 3 teaspoons of olive oil.
+- Mince your garlic and chop your onions.
+If cooking for a toddler that doesn’t love the texture of onions, chop your onions finely.
+Saute your onions in 2 to 3 teaspoons of olive oil.
 When translucent or even slightly browned, add the garlic and frozen spinach and cover.
-Cook on medium heat until the spinach is defrosted.
-Remove the lid and cook until all the excess liquid from the spinach has evaporated.
+Cook on medium heat until the spinach is just about fully defrosted.
+Remove the lid and cook over high until all the excess liquid from the spinach has evaporated.
+Don’t overcook the spinach though, or it will lose it’s brilliant green color.
+Alternatively, you can let the spinach cool and try to squeeze some of the excess water out.

-- Add the vegetable mixture to the large bowl with the quinoa in it.
-Let cool.
-When the veggies are cool, add the remaining ingredients—cheddar, feta, eggs, herbs, pepper, and salt.
+- While the veggies are cooking, add the eggs to the bowl with the quinoa in it.
+Mix.
+Add the cheddar, feta, herbs, pepper, and 1/8 tsp. additional salt (if desired).
 Mix well.

-- Preheat your oven to 400 degrees F, about 200 degrees C. Oil a cookie sheet with 2 to 3 teaspoons of olive oil.
+- Preheat your oven to 400 degrees F, about 200 degrees C. If you’re using a fan, drop the temperature to 195 C. Oil a cookie sheet with 2 to 3 teaspoons of olive oil.
 Use a 1/4-cup measure to form the croquettes.
-Use a spoon or knife to pack the batter firmly into the measuring cup, then invert it and drop the formed croquette onto the cookie sheet.
+Use a knife or spatula to pack the batter firmly into the measuring cup, then invert it and drop the formed croquette onto the cookie sheet.
 I can usually fit 15 croquettes on one cookie sheet.
 The recipe makes about 30 croquettes, so I end up making two batches and freezing half of the croquettes.

 - Bake for 20 to 25 minutes, until the croquettes are lightly browned on the bottom and have specks of brown on the tops and sides.
 If your oven heats unevenly, rotate the pan halfway through the cooking time.